How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 Now’s not the time to offer favors or ask the buyer for special treatment.
 As you negotiate, consider each request as you would if you had anonymous buyers — and expect they will do the same.

-They have the ability, like any buyer, to request you repair any issues related to water damage, structural issues, an old or damaged roof, electrical or plumbing problems, or issues with the HVAC system — or essentially anything that poses a safety risk.
+Like any buyer, they can request that you repair any issues related to water damage, structural issues, an old or damaged roof, electrical or plumbing problems, or issues with the HVAC system—or essentially anything that poses a safety risk.

 As the seller, you’re not required to provide any repairs, though major issues like those listed above may affect the buyer’s ability to secure their loan.
-When it comes down to it, you may choose to tackle the big stuff but reject any repair requests to fix cosmetic imperfections or small projects under $100.
+More importantly, you must disclose material defects in the home, as mandated by your state law.
+When addressing repairs, choose to tackle the big stuff but reject any requests to fix cosmetic imperfections or small projects under $100.

 “It’s important to understand what you legally need to provide to the buyer whether they’re your friends or not,” Kaminsky says.
 “You want to protect yourself as a seller, and you don’t want to ruin their friendship.”